Family philanthropy: Year-end giving strategies

 “Knowing that the end payoff may be greater, criminals will set their sights on these larger targets,” he says.
 And with more assets and accounts to keep track of, regularly monitoring smaller transactions may be difficult.

 Most cybersecurity experts will tell you that it’s not a matter of if you’ll become a target, but rather when it will happen.
-“A bad actor will figure out that you’re a person or family of means and try to exploit that for their own good,” says Cowan.
+“A bad actor will figure out that you’re a person or family of means and try to exploit that for their own good,” says Peary.
 “They may use social media to infiltrate your organization, launch a phishing campaign that fools the recipients into thinking the emails are legitimate correspondence from a financial institution or masquerade as part of your financial team.”

 Wealthy individuals and family offices may also receive ransomware requests, become victims of identity theft or create potential security risks by using open networks, public hotspots and/or unverified mobile applications.
 Anytime someone signs into a site or uses an application that sends unencrypted data over a network, bad actors can capture and use the confidential or sensitive data.

 Unfortunately, these are problems that aren’t just going to go away on their own.
 Individual criminals are getting more sophisticated with their attacks, and certain nation-states regularly back cybercrimes.
-One recent report found that 86% of respondents have experienced a cyberattack by an organization acting on behalf of a nation-state, with each incident costing the victims more than $1 million.2
+One report found that 86% of respondents believe they have experienced a cyberattack by an organization acting on behalf of a nation-state, with each incident costing the victims more than $1 million.2

-“Clearly, we’re not just talking about a couple of unaccounted-for $30 charges on your credit card,” Cowan says.
+“Clearly, we’re not just talking about a couple of unaccounted-for $30 charges on your credit card,” Peary says.
 “The scams that wealthy individuals and family offices may experience go beyond occasional inconveniences.
 The bad actors do their research and homework, and they’re very patient.”

 “The scams that wealth individuals and family offices may experience go beyond occasional inconveniences.
 The bad actors do their research and homework, and they’re very patient.”